Pedro Collins: Domestic career

 Collins signed for Surrey on 10 October 2007 on a two-year Kolpak deal.
 He eventually left the club in October 2009.

-On 30 March 2010 Middlesex announced his signing for the 2010 season.
+On 30 March 2010, Middlesex announced his signing for the 2010 season.

 Coaching career

 Collins attained a level 2 coaching certificate from Cricket Australia and a level 3 coaching certificate from Cricket West Indies.
 He went on to work as an assistant coach with the Vancouver Knights of the Global T20 Canada, Barbados women's national cricket team together with the St Lucia Zouks of the Caribbean Premier League.
 Collins later assumed the role of a head coach with the Combined Campuses and Colleges team.
 He currently works as a cricket coach with the Academy of Sport at the University of the West Indies, Cave Hill Campus.

 Personal life

 He is the half brother of fellow Barbadian pacer Fidel Edwards.
-Collins is also a fan of footballer Lionel Messi and football team Barcelona C.F.
+Collins is also a fan of footballer Lionel Messi and FC Barcelona.